 Nikki Haley makes surprise appearance on SNL, mocking Donald Trump and Joe Biden

-The former South Carolina governor has been campaigning ahead of her home state's Republican primary later this month, in an effort to close the gap in polling between herself and former President Trump.
+The former South Carolina governor has been campaigning ahead of her home state's Republican primary later this month in an effort to close the gap in polling between herself and Trump.

-Making an unannounced appearance, Haley was intruduced half way through the sketch as "someone who describes herself as a concerned South Carolina voter".
-Haley then asked: "My question is, why won't you debate Nikki Haley?".
+Making an unannounced appearance, Haley was introduced halfway through the sketch as "someone who describes herself as a concerned South Carolina voter."
+Haley then asks, "My question is, why won't you debate Nikki Haley?"

-The fake "Trump" then replied, "Oh, my god, it's her!
+The fake Trump then replies "Oh, my God, it's her!
 The woman who was in charge of security on Jan.
 6...
-Nancy Pelosi!", with a nod to Trump's recent seeming confusion over Pelosi and Haley.
+Nancy Pelosi!" with a nod to Trump's recent seeming confusion over Pelosi and Haley.

+"Are you doing OK, Donald?
+You might need a mental competency test," Haley says.

-"Trump" told Haley that he "aced" the competency test and said, "They told me I'm 100% mental, and I'm competent because I'm a man."
+Trump tells Haley that he "aced" the competency test and says "They told me I'm 100% mental, and I'm competent because I'm a man."

+A New York civil jury recently awarded writer E. Jean Carroll $83 million in damages from Trump, ruling that the former president had defamed Carroll after she accused him of sexual assault.

-A later joke about the 1999 movie The Sixth Sense led to "Trump" saying "I see dead people".
-Haley replied: "Yeah, that's what voters will say if they see you and Joe [Biden] on the ballot."
+A later joke about the 1999 movie The Sixth Sense leads to Trump saying "I see dead people."
+Haley replies: "Yeah, that's what voters will say if they see you and Joe [Biden] on the ballot."

-"I was just curious, what would you say was the main cause of the Civil War, and do you think it starts with an 's' and ends with a 'lavery?', comic actor Edebiri asked.
-Haley replied, "Yep, I probably should have said that the first time".
+"I was just curious, what would you say was the main cause of the Civil War, and do you think it starts with an 's' and ends with a 'lavery?' comic actor Edebiri asks.
+Haley replies, "Yep, I probably should have said that the first time".

-Haley also delivered the NBC show's signature line, "Live from New York, it's Saturday night!" at the end of the skit.
+Haley also delivered the NBC show's signature opening line "Live from New York, it's Saturday night!" at the end of the skit.

 "Had a blast tonight on SNL," Haley tweeted after her appearance.